-This means that you can knock off your debt and pay 0% interest during the introductory period, which usually lasts between 12 to 21 months.
+This means that you can knock off your debt and use a zero interest credit card, which usually lasts between 12 to 21 months.

 When applying for any type of line of credit, lenders will look at your credit score.
 Your credit score shows your lender your ability to repay the loan.
 If you have a good credit score, your interest rate will be much lower, and your borrowing limit can be much higher.